harikrishnan-kp/notes/xilinxs/vitis/vitis unified.md

 * Run the Linux application to communicate with the FPGA accelerator.

 The API calls, managed by XRT, are used to process transactions between the host program and the hardware accelerators.
 Communication between the host and the kernel, including control and data transfers, occurs across the PCIe® bus or an AXI bus for embedded platforms.
 Control information is written to or read from specific address-mapped register in the kernels.
 Data buffers are exchanged between the host and kernels through global memory.
 Global memory is accessible by both the host processor and hardware accelerators, while host memory is only accessible by the host application.
+## Vitis platform and application development can be divided into these parts:

+- Platform hardware creation in Vivado.
+It exports an `XSA `file with clock, reset, AXI interface and interrupt signals and properties.

+- Platform software preparation with common image or using PetaLinux tool, including Linux kernel, rootfs, device tree and boot components.

+- Platform creation in Vitis to combine all hardware and software components and generate `XPFM` description.

+- Create applications in Vitis against the platform.
+Vitis generates host application, xclbin and sd_card.img.

+- Write sd_card.img to SD card or update host application and xclbin to an existing SD card.

 ## Understanding Vitis Build Targets